Eontec/eontec.github.io/_posts/2023-07-04-Black-Guild-V4C10.md

 　After safely defeating the suspicious people, I took a breath and said, "Phew."
 　I looked around for any sign of them, but there didn't seem to be anyone else hiding.
 I guess I could consider it safe for the time being.

-As I was wondering what I should do now, Rin, who had sent the hostage girl to safety, came back to me.
+As I was wondering what I should do now, Rin, who had sent the hostage girl to safety, came back to me.\

 <!--more-->

-"Sensei!"
-"Whoa!"
+"Sensei!"\
+"Whoa!"\

 　Rin jumped into my chest with all her might.
 　It was so fast that I was about to be blown away, but I caught it with my legs.
 If I were a normal person, my sternum would be shattered.

 "Sensei......Thank you......!"

-　Rin was trembling as she buried her face in my chest.
-　They took a hostage and had a gun pointed at her.
+　Rin was trembling as she buried her face in my chest.\ They took a hostage and had a gun pointed at her.
 The fear was immense.
-The emotions that had been suppressed were now overflowing.
+The emotions that had been suppressed were now overflowing.\

 "I'm proud of you, You are indeed my proud student."

-　I continued to stroke her head until she calmed down.
+　I continued to stroke her head until she calmed down.\
-　I felt really embarrassed because this was also being streamed, but right now it was more important to be there for Rin.
+　I felt really embarrassed because this was also being streamed, but right now it was more important to be there for Rin.\

-「It's so hot, isn't it?」
+「It's so hot, isn't it?」\
-「You're doing it again.」
+「You're doing it again.」\
 「Tanaka!
-Take responsibility!」
+Take responsibility!」\
 「I really envy you.
-I wish I could switch places with you.」
+I wish I could switch places with you.」\
 「It's true.
-I wish I could be hugged by Shachiken too!」
+I wish I could be hugged by Shachiken too!」\
-「 Yeah, yeah!」
+「 Yeah, yeah!」\
-「Over there!」
+「Over there!」\
-「The audience is seriously turning into meth heads.」 「I can't tell if you're serious or not.」
+「The audience is seriously turning into meth heads.」\
+「I can't tell if you're serious or not.」\
 「Maybe 40% of them are serious.」
-「There's a lot of them.」

 　As I ignored the comments that were saying whatever they wanted, about five people appeared who were rushing toward me.
 　That outfit looks a lot like the one Rin is wearing.
 So are they from the Subjugation Division?